woob.browser.browsers

 raise_for_status(response)[source]

-Like Response.raise_for_status but will use other classes if needed.
+Like requests.Response.raise_for_status() but will use other exception specific classes:

 build_request(url, *, referrer=None, data_encoding=None, **kwargs)[source]